TechStuff2020/CashPlus-Portfolio/README.md

 ### Great!
 Where is the technical ReadMe.txt or installation instructions?

 Please refer /src directory.
-This ReadMe is meant to be a one-pager overview of the project.
+This ReadMe is meant to be a one-pager overview of the project.......